 The best way to feed them in order for them to maintain their bright color and avoid overfeeding is through a consistent schedule where it’s best to feed them twice per day.
 While you are feeding them it’s recommended to feed them as much food as they can eat in a few minutes.

-Trying other plants is very much possible and also rocks and driftwood since they like to investigate and check out everything in their habitat.
+Trying other plants is very much possible, as also rocks and driftwood, since they like to investigate and check out everything in their habitat.